 For some reason, movies keep using these kinds of trope moments.
 Recycling them over and over instead of creating a new scene.
 Why?
 Because every other movie did it too, so it’s just what you do.

 That’s how this book feels to me.
 The plotting is exactly what any other mid-range crime fiction novel would do.
-From the journalist, Elspeth, who has way too much access to a serial killer investigation because of barely-there relationship with a childhood friend; to the local professor who just so happens to be a subject matter expert in some really obscure random thing that the police need to know about; to the way the victims are incredibly obvious and convenient for Elspeth to stumble upon.
+From the journalist, Elspeth, who has way too much access to a serial killer investigation because of a barely-there relationship with a childhood friend; to the local professor who just so happens to be a subject matter expert in some really obscure random thing that the police need to know about; to the way the victims are incredibly obvious and convenient for Elspeth to stumble upon.

 BUT ON THE OTHER HAND…

 The killer’s motivation was really interesting to me.
 It was something I’ve never come across before – though I don’t venture into supernatural territory very often in my book choices.
 In this case, it’s actually what drew me to the book (plus that amazing cover.)
 The idea of some folktale legend being possibly real, injected magic into the case and made it harder for the police to understand.

 This aspect of the book was super thought-out and well detailed.
 The Carrion King who lives in the Wychwood and has powers of dark magic and must kill to gain his ultimate goals, felt like it was an actual folktale.
 But it appears to be vaguely lifted from DnD culture and other RPG fantasy games.